Pirates of the Caribbean (attraction): History

 Walt Disney in 1966, inspecting plastic heads for use in the Disneyland attraction.

 Pirates of the Caribbean is a show taking place in the Golden Age of Piracy.
-While the timeframe is unconfirmed, the Vacationland magazine said the ride plunges into the 17th century, while Jason Surrell's book suggested the ride enters the late 1700s.
+While the timeframe is unconfirmed, the Vacationland magazine said the ride plunges into the 17th century, while Jason Surrell's book, Pirates of the Caribbean: From the Magic Kingdom to the Movies, suggested the ride enters the late 1700s.

-Opening on March 18, 1967, the Disneyland version of Pirates of the Caribbean was the last ride that Walt Disney himself participated in designing, debuting three months after his death.
+Opening on March 18, 1967, the Disneyland version of Pirates of the Caribbean was the last ride that Walt Disney participated in designing, debuting three months after his death.
 It is located within the New Orleans Square portion of Disneyland, its facade evoking antebellum era New Orleans, topped by a 31-star United States flag (which would indicate the 1850s).
 It was originally envisioned as a walk-through wax museum, but with the success of the boat ride concept of It's a Small World at the 1964 New York World's Fair, Disney decided to employ the same ride system on the Pirates of the Caribbean.
-The ornate initials of Walt Disney and Roy Disney (W.D. and R.D.) can be seen entwined in the wrought iron railings above the ride's entrance at Disneyland.
 An overhead sign at the boat dock names it for the famous pirate Jean Lafitte (although his name is spelled Laffite as the pirate himself originally spelled it, rather than with the English spelling which has now become standard), who fought alongside the U.S. Army at the Battle of New Orleans in the War of 1812.
 The second floor of the facade was originally designed to be a private Disney family apartment, but was later opened in spring 1987 as an art-related retail/museum space called the Disney Gallery and was replaced in late 2007 by the Disneyland Dream Suite.